Quantization Backdoors to Deep Learning Commercial Frameworks: Preliminaries

-The post-training quantization obviates the time-consuming training process~\cite{nagel2020up,hubara2021accurate}.
+The post-training quantization obviates the time-consuming training process~\cite{nagel2020up,hubara2021accurate,darvish2020pushing}, which can be directly applied to available full-precision models.
 Most importantly, by leveraging a small calibration dataset to direct the model quantization, the accuracy of the quantized model through post-training quantization can be comparable to the quantized model gained through the training-aware quantization~\cite{shuangfeng2020tensorflow}.
 Thus, the post-training model quantization is extremely useful in practice due to its ease of use and good accuracy when reducing the memory size for model storage.
-In addition, it converts the float-32 weight format into other memory-efficient formats, in particular, int-8,\footnote{The activations can be converted into int-8 or int-16, but the latter is applied to our experiments due to the TFLite official guide.
+In addition, it converts the float-32 weight format into other memory-efficient formats, in particular, int-8,\footnote{The activations can be converted into int-8 or int-16, but the former is mainly applied to our experiments according to the TFLite official guide unless otherwise stated.
 Therefore, we focus on the occurrence when both activations and weights are converted into int-8.} which can be supported by most edge IoT devices.
 Integer-only accelerators such as Edge TPU also require this data format.
 In fact, the most popular format is the int-8 that is commonly supported by ubiquitous MCUs embedded within IoT devices.
 The TFLite is such a \textit{product-ready framework} opposed to its beta released counterpart PyTorch Mobile framework to enable the post-training model quantization for real-world deployments.